Devarshpat17/airbnb-rad-chatbot/README.md

 # JSON RAG System 🤖

 A comprehensive Retrieval-Augmented Generation (RAG) system designed for intelligent search and analysis of JSON documents with advanced NLP capabilities and real-time web interface.
+The system uses semantic search, fuzzy matching, and advanced query understanding to provide intelligent information retrieval from MongoDB document collections.

 ## 🌟 Overview